 Paypal’s finding that people around the world really love great prices seems to ring true for Malaysians as well.
 This love for good deals could likely be driven by a rising middle class who faces comparatively high taxes and stagnating wages.

-This is likely why 11.11 and 12.12 have become some of Malaysia’s biggest e-commerce events.
+This is likely why 11.11 and 12.12 have become some of Malaysia’s biggest eCommerce events.
 These events offer discounts as high as 90 per cent and achieve the highest sales in the Home & Living, Fashion, Health & Beauty, Accessories, and Mother & Baby categories.
-According to analysis by iPrice, 47 per cent of Malaysian online shoppers were active during the 11.11 period compared to the previous month.
+Malaysia ranked fourth in terms of top overseas countries purchasing from China on 11.11 by gross merchandise value – just behind US, Russia and France in 2020.15

 Malaysians also shop online in preparation for major holidays, especially Chinese New Year and Ramadan.
-They search e-commerce platforms weeks ahead of these celebrations in order to compare products and prices.
+They search eCommerce platforms weeks ahead of these celebrations18 in order to compare products and prices.

 Buyers look for gifts to give to their family and friends on Chinese New Year, as well as beauty and fashion products that will help them refresh their look for the year ahead.
 During Ramadan, they look for clothing to wear at the Hari Raya Aidilfitri celebration at the end of the season.